 - Fixed Asset Fund: A separate fund for the cost of fixed assets, buildings, land, etc. The purpose of this fund is to separate these assets from the unrestricted fund, so the unrestricted fund represents the current activity of the organization.

-Other specialized fund groupings are used by organizations reflecting either donor restrictions or board designations, but they all fall under one of the four fund categories mentioned above.
+Other specialized fund groupings are used by organizations reflecting either donor restrictions or board designations, but they all fall under one of the five fund categories mentioned above.